pnp/sp-dev-fx-webparts/README.md

 <div class="item">[object]</div>
 ```

-We are almost there, the above code is rendering a *[object]* the Content Query Webpart offers 3 different ways to render a field value:
+We are almost there, the above code is rendering a *[object]* because the Content Query Webpart offers 3 different ways to render a field value:

 Property | Description
 ---------|---------------